ps-pat/Moonshine.jl/docs/src/quickstart.md

 accordingly.
 That being said, we might want to tweak the sampling distribution in certain scenarios.
 One simple example is that of the *infinite site model* in which each site is allowed to mutate at most once.
-This can be implemented via a degenerate Poisson process so to speak, where the distance between two haplotypes is 0 if they are identical and infinite otherwise.
+This can be implemented via a degenerate Poisson process, so to speak, where the distance between two haplotypes is 0 if they are identical and infinite otherwise.
 In order to enable the implementation of such models, distances can be biased via a user-defined parameter.
 A bias value of ``b`` will add ``bd`` to a distance ``d``.